Poetry (magazine)

 Poetry (founded as Poetry: A Magazine of Verse) has been published in Chicago since 1912.
-It is one of the leading monthly poetry journals in the English-speaking world.
-Founded by Harriet Monroe, it is now published by the Poetry Foundation.
+It is one of the leading monthly poetry journals in America.
+Founded by poet and arts columnist Harriet Monroe, who built it into an influential publication, it is now published by the Poetry Foundation.
 In 2007 the magazine had a circulation of 30,000, and printed 300 poems per year out of approximately 100,000 submissions.
 It is sometimes referred to as Poetry—Chicago.

-Poetry has been financed since 2003 with a $200 million bequest from Ruth Lilly.
+Poetry has been financed since 2003 with a $200 million bequest from philanthropist and Lilly heiress, Ruth Lilly.